 4. Lyli (Osmar Navarro)

 6. Outra noite (Waldyr Finotti-Jorge Motta Vieira)

 On the private side of his life Renato was unwise to have contracted so much debt when he saw the money coming in the next few months after 'Poema' hit the top.
 He got married in September.
-He bought a night club at Aeroporto, a far-away suburb where TV Record used to be.
+He bought a night-club at Aeroporto, a far-away suburb where TV Record used to be.
 He entered a partnership to set up a clothes factory.
-I imagine he must have lost money in all these ventures.
+I imagine he must have lost money in all those ventures.

 The fact of the matter is that by 1964, Renato Guimarães was 'history'.
 He kept on recording here and there.
 He would be invited to TV shows but only the thread-of-the-mill sort of programme.

 By 1965, he was signed by Philips to cover European hits like 'Ma vie' (O principio e o fim) which was already a hit by Agnaldo Rayol.

 By 1970, he was covering the same European minor hits now at Fermata.

 In 1973, Renato was back at Chantecler and recorded his last single in 1974.

 According to 'Folha de S.Paulo', Renato Guimarães died on 2nd May 1979 of a heart attack.